chandilsachin/MobHackathon/README.md

 # AirAsia Booking

+This app is made in **Kotlin**.

 The idea is to have two tabs one for **Up Coming bookings** and one for **Completed bookings**.
-And ongoing flight booking will be shown on top on tabs and Below Toolbar.
+And ongoing flight booking will be shown on top of tabs and Below Toolbar.
+This will enable users to check their ongoing flights on home screen with all required details.

 ### Technical Architecture / Approach